draeloslab/AdaptiveLatents/README.md

 # install dependencies
-conda env create --file=environment.yml conda activate adaptive_latents
+conda env create --file=environment.yml

-# run this line for the CPU-only version of jax
+# install the repo locally
+conda activate adaptive_latents
-pip install -U "jax[cpu]"
+pip install -e .

 # run the following line if you want to use the GPU version of jax
 pip install -U "jax[cuda12]"
 # note: if using apple silicon, you may need to build jax from source

-# install the repo locally
-mkdir dist
-pip install -e .

 # edit the adaptive_latents_config.yaml file if you need